xuankimtran/docs-1/pages/katalon-studio/docs/remove-license.md

 ## Remove a license

-This action removes the license associated with that machine ID.
-If that User had any node-locked licenses, those licenses are available to be attributed again.
+This action removes the license associated with that machine ID and those licenses are available to be attributed again.
 That User can still use the free Katalon product.

 > Notice:
 >